ReDI-School/ux_ui_bootcamp/projects/02_mobile_app/2_milestone.md

 ### What you do:

-Students will begin by reviewing their previously developed user flow to ensure the user goals are clear.
-They will then analyze competitors like Headspace, Calm, and Insight Timer to understand industry standards.
-Using tools such as pencil and paper, FigJam, Figma, or Miro, students will create a Site Map by conducting a content audit, grouping related content, arranging these groups hierarchically, and mapping out links between sections.
-Optionally, they can conduct a card sorting exercise using a tool like Optimal Workshop to gather user insights.
-For wireframes, students will sketch key screens on paper, annotate these sketches with design decisions, and then create mid-fidelity wireframes in Figma.
+You will begin by reviewing your previously developed user flow to ensure the user goals are clear.
+You will then analyze competitors like Headspace, Calm, and Insight Timer to understand industry standards.
+Using tools such as pencil and paper, FigJam, Figma, or Miro, you will create a Site Map by conducting a content audit, grouping related content, arranging these groups hierarchically, and mapping out links between sections.
+Optionally, you can conduct a card sorting exercise using a tool like Optimal Workshop to gather user insights.
+For wireframes, you will sketch key screens on paper, annotate these sketches with design decisions, and then create mid-fidelity wireframes in Figma.
 The screens will include the splash screen, onboarding screens, sign-up/login page, profile area, and user flow reflecting a key user goal.
-Finally, they will share their wireframes for feedback and make necessary adjustments.
+Finally, you will share your wireframes for feedback and make necessary adjustments.

 ### What you learn:

-Through this process, students will learn the importance of Information Architecture in enhancing user experience and the different types of IA structures such as hierarchical, sequential, and flat structures.
-They will gain practical skills in conducting organising information, and creating Site Maps.
-Additionally, they will understand the differences between low-fidelity, mid-fidelity, and high-fidelity wireframes, and how to focus on user experience elements like navigation, content organisation, and interaction flow.
-By using Figma to create wireframes, students will develop practical design skills, and by conducting card sorting (optional), they will gain insights into user preferences to create more intuitive designs.
+Through this process, you will learn the importance of Information Architecture in enhancing user experience and the different types of IA structures such as hierarchical, sequential, and flat structures.
+You will gain practical skills in conducting organising information, and creating Site Maps.
+Additionally, you will understand the differences between low-fidelity, mid-fidelity, and high-fidelity wireframes, and how to focus on user experience elements like navigation, content organisation, and interaction flow.
+By using Figma to create wireframes, you will develop practical design skills, and by conducting card sorting (optional), you will gain insights into user preferences to create more intuitive designs.

 ### Tips: